Republicans Are Suggesting Brett Kavanaugh Sue His Accusers

 “I think that they should be held liable.
 You can’t go around and whether it’s making up stories or making false statements about such an important position, you can’t do that,” Trump said to Fox News’ Jeanine Pirro.
 “You can destroy somebody’s life.”

-Supreme Court Justice Brett Kavanaugh has not commented on any potential litigation against the women who accused him of sexual assault and misconduct, and the news outlets who published their stories.
+Supreme Court Justice Brett Kavanaugh has not commented on any potential litigation against the women who accused him of sexual assault and misconduct, and the news outlets that published their stories.